The Sith Lords

 However, not talking about KOTOR when you want to play with video games would be pretty close to a major mistake (I see you – I’ve talked about it before).

-What I think will fundamentally differentiate KOTOR from other games is the dialogue
+What I think will fundamentally differentiate KOTOR I and II from other games is the dialogues, which are implausible of excellence.

 No, KOTOR is not a game about bullies killing everyone.